Chen-zexi/ML-Multi-Factor-Sys-Trading/README.md

 *   **Objective**: Train and evaluate LSTM models to predict QQQ price movements using the prepared features.
 *   **Steps**:
     1.  `LSTM_Milestone2.ipynb`: This notebook likely represents an initial phase or a specific milestone in developing the LSTM model.
 It might involve feature engineering, model training, and evaluation using various data sources.
-    2.  `qqq_lstm_pipeline.ipynb`: This notebook serves as the main pipeline.
+    2.  `lstm_with_sentiment.ipynb`: This notebook serves as the main pipeline.
 It integrates the QQQ price data and the `nasdaq_100_daily_sentiment.csv` to train and test the final LSTM model.
 This notebook would handle:
         *   Loading and merging QQQ price data and aggregated sentiment data.
+        *   Feature scaling and preparation for the LSTM model.
+        *   LSTM model definition, training, and prediction.
+        *   Evaluation of model performance.
+    3.  `lstm_without_sentiment.ipynb`: This notebook does not use sentiment data and only uses QQQ price data to train and test the final LSTM model.
+This notebook would handle:
+        *   Loading QQQ price data.
         *   Feature scaling and preparation for the LSTM model.
         *   LSTM model definition, training, and prediction.
         *   Evaluation of model performance.